 At CrowdPoint, the underlying technology stack has a clear market differentiator.
 It redefines the typically separated applications of decentralized systems, distributed networks, microservices architecture, blockchain ledgers, and relational databases into one integrated platform.
 CrowdPoint built an entirely new approach to blockchain technology by creating a decentralized, distributed cryptographic cloud.
 This solution is called Vogon.

-CrowdPoint’s Vogon is a publicly available open architecture decentralized cloud service platform that includes a blockchain that offers guest programming languages that allow for more efficient and effective smart contracts.
-The Vogon decentralized cryptographic cloud is the engine of CrowdPoint’s blockchain ecosystem that supports a freely competitive market in which any buyer or seller may trade and market forces determine prices.
+CrowdPoint’s Vogon is a publicly available, open architecture, decentralized cloud service platform that includes a blockchain that offers guest programming languages that allow for more efficient and effective smart contracts.
+The Vogon decentralized, cryptographic cloud is the engine of CrowdPoint’s blockchain ecosystem that supports a freely competitive market in which any buyer or seller may trade, and market forces determine prices.

 Our blockchain ecosystem is an assembly of companies that derive exponential efficiencies through sharing a unified blockchain protocol.
 The ecosystem organizes transactions according to the Global Industry Classification Standard (GICS), an industry taxonomy developed in 1999 by MSCI and Standard & Poor's for use by the global financial community.
 “Companies are classified quantitatively and qualitatively.
 Each company is assigned a single GICS classification at the Sub-Industry level according to its principal business activity.
 MSCI and S&P Dow Jones Indices use revenues as a key factor in determining a firm’s principal business activity.
 GICS is a common global classification standard used by thousands of market participants across all major groups involved in the investment process: asset managers, brokers (institutional and retail), custodians, consultants, research teams and stock exchanges.”
 The GICS taxonomy is organized into 11 Market Sectors, 24 Industry Groups, 69 Industries, and 158 sub-industries.